 French bean farming in Kenya is widespread, especially in warm-wet regions such as Thika, Machakos, Uasin Gishu, Kisumu, Narok, Nyeri, parts of Kajiado county, Western Kenya, Naivasha, Murang’a, and lastly, Kirinyaga.

-As a matter of fact, French beans are high-yielding and can be very profitable depending on the area of cultivation (hillside or lowland), soil type (clay, sandy clay loam, red soils).
+French beans are high-yielding and can be very profitable depending on the area of cultivation (hillside or lowland) and soil type (clay, sandy clay loam, red soils).

 Scientifically known as Phaseolus vulgaris, french beans are generally grown in regions with well-drained soils and rainfall ranging from 900mm to 1200mm per annum.
 On the other hand, french beans thrive well in dry areas under irrigation.